amd/ZenDNN/docs/operator/operator.md

 - **OneDNN** – oneAPI Deep Neural Network Library provides highly optimized building blocks for deep learning applications. **Coming Soon**
 - **LibXSMM**: Optimized for small matrix multiplications, often used in deep learning and HPC applications. **Coming Soon**

-These libraries are abstracted by the kernel factory, allowing ZenDNNL to remain hardware-agnostic while still benefiting from platform-specific optimizations.
+These libraries are abstracted by the kernel factory, allowing ZenDNN* to remain hardware-agnostic while still benefiting from platform-specific optimizations.